Places to Visit During Manali Leh Road Trip

 Also, check out best resorts to stay in Manali

 Whether you want to enjoy scenic walks through laid-back villages or enjoy grand mountain views, Keylong is the place to be.
 Alongside this place is the resplendent Bhaga Valley with its riches of greenery.
-Being the capital city of Lahaul, Keylong is a popular stop among the tourists and trekkers for an overnight stay.
+Being the capital city of Lahaul, Keylong is a popular stop while going to Manali to Ladakh among the tourists and trekkers for an overnight stay.

 More than this, it is adored as an oasis of greenery that has all the reasons to amaze the visitors.
 On a visit to Keylong, you can also visit monasteries such as Shasur and Gemur.